HOME • SEARCH • EMAIL • ABOUT

 Ferolactone / Furanocoumarin / Antihepatotoxic / Fruit: Study pf F. limonia fruit yielded a new furanocoumarin, ferolactone.
 Ferolactone exhibited significant antihepatotoxic activity by reducing the levels of serum enzymes SGOY, SGPT,, alkaline phosphatase, along with increase total protein against CCl4-induced toxicity in albino wistar rats.
 Histopathological exam of the liver showed significant recovery of liver hepatocytes in ferolactone-treated animals.
 (33)

 Antioxidant Potential / Amino Acid Analysis / Fruit: Study evaluated Limonia acidissima fruit for antioxidant activity, free radical scavenging activity, and amino acid content using invitro assay models.
 The highest percentage of phenol and flavonoid contents were found in the methanol extract, the lowest in the chloroform extract.
 The methanol extract also exhibited higher activity in DPPH, HRSA, FRAP and TAA, while the ethyl acetate extract was active for ABTS radical scavenging activity.
 The water extract showed higher NO radical scavenging activity than other solvent extracts.
-Phenolic and flavonoid contents correlalted with antioxidant capacity.
+Phenolic and flavonoid contents correlated with antioxidant capacity.
 Amino acid analysis revealed that among all essential amino acids, isoleucine, phenylalanine and tryptophan were present in higher amounts.
 Results suggest enormous health benefits and potential uses in food and pharmaceutical applications.
 (34)

-Use of Fruit Powder for Herbal Biscuits: Study evaluated the use of L. acidissima fruit powder for fortification of wheat flour used for making phynolic enriched herbal biscuits.
+Use of Fruit Powder for Herbal Biscuits: Study evaluated the use of L. acidissima fruit powder for fortification of wheat flour used for making phenolic enriched herbal biscuits.
 Study showed the herbal biscuits developed with fortified L. acidissima fruit powder showed great antioxidant activity.
 (35)

 Antidiabetic / Bark: Study evaluated the antidiabetic activity of hydroalcoholic extract of bark of Feronia limonia on alloxan induced rats.
 Glibencladmie was used as reference drug.
 The bark extract yielded flavonoids and phenols.
 Results showed the bark extract was efficacious in reducing blood glucose and lipid levels.
 (37)